 - the dough bowl on the top shelf

 - the natural wood cake stand

 I’m leaving the dough bowl empty for now, but I plan to add little seasonal accessories throughout the year.
 Faux cherry blossoms for spring, dried hydrangeas in summer, and little white pumpkins for fall.

-I swapped out the red plaid Christmas pillows for something neutral, and placed two ivory throws on the blanket ladder.
-I left out the red and navy plaid blanket from Christmas, because it lends a cozy touch of winter.
+I swapped out the red plaid pillows that were used at Christmas for something textured pillows in neutral tones, and placed two ivory throws on the blanket ladder.
+The red and navy plaid blanket that I used at Christmas remained, because it lends a cozy touch of winter.

 *Affiliate links included.
 Click HERE for my disclosure statement.

 I was able to transform these basic shelves for no money, and in under 20 minutes.
 I didn’t buy anything new, I simply looked around the house, and used what I had.
 You can never go wrong when you invest in neutral accessories for your home.
 They can be used anywhere, they mix and match, and they are timeless.

 Now take a look at what my friends are sharing…